Gem Show FAQs

-You can find everything from gemstones and meteorites to rare diamonds and to boxes made of petrified wood.
+You can find everything from gemstones and meteorites to rare diamonds, to boxes made of petrified wood.
 Dealers specialize in loose stones, jewelry, African art, beads, polished stones, minerals, fossils, and gifts.
-Check the winter Gem Show listings for more information.
+Check the Winter Gem Show listings for more information.

 5. How do I find a hotel room during the event?

 If you are seeking accommodations for fewer than 10 room nights, please call Visit Tucson Visitor Information Services at 1-800-638-8350.
 Our team stays on top of where the available hotel rooms are -- for your convenience!
 If you require more than 10 room nights, please contact our Sales Team at 520-770-2139.
 View Tucson hotel rooms.